cahyaong/cop.olympus/README.md

 # cop.core
-The COP.CORE is a general framework which provides common functionalities for other COP related projects.
+COP.CORE is a general framework which provides common functionalities for other COP related projects.